 As someone involved in this industry for many years, I’ve seen this evolution firsthand.
 Slaughterhouses and processors are finessing their operations to make sure that whatever products they are shipping out are contaminant free and meet stringent criteria and specifications set by their customers or their own operations and quality assurance programs.

 On the slaughter side, it’s about packaging products to a specification.
-The processor wants to blend or fabricate an incoming product as efficiently as possible; if a product they receive is too lean or too fat, the process slows down so test and correction steps can be taken.
+The processor wants to blend or fabricate incoming product as efficiently as possible.
+If a product they receive is too lean or too fat, the process slows down so test and correction steps can be taken.
 Inspection systems can help slaughterhouses make efficiencies happen.
-Advanced x-ray systems, including the Eagle FA3 series, with an experienced team of experts help slaughter operations label products based on what is in the container and achieve desired specifications.
+Advanced x-ray systems, such as the Eagle FA3 series, helps slaughter operations label products based on what is in the container and achieve desired specifications.

 On the processing side, fat analysis machines are valuable tools for safety as well as efficiency and quality, inspecting all products for foreign objects like bones or metal without sacrificing lean point analysis.
 The Eagle machines provide data on inspected product from each supplier and simultaneously help meet accurate recipe targets.

 Versatility and multi-functionality in today’s detection systems reflect the efficiency-focused meat industry and provide actionable information.
 Say, for instance, a customer has a carton line and wants to inspect products with bone-in or boneless beef.
 Eagle’s system uses barcoded readers to switch between 1,500 different product codes, so the user can determine if a scanned product has a contaminant, a certain lean point or mass and whether or not it is correctly marked as bone-in or boneless.
-If a carton is rejected, information is relayed to the reject station, where the reject operator scans the carton and addresses the issue.
+If a carton is rejected by the machine, information is relayed to the reject station, where the reject operator scans the carton and addresses the issue.
 If too many rejects are occurring, the operations lead identifies the root cause and resolves the process or supply chain issue.
-Reports are sent about each product code, reject information and production efficiency.
+The machine creates reports that are sent about each product code, including reject information and production efficiency.

 That’s just one example.
 There are many more, with independent evaluations that confirm the efficiency and effectiveness of today’s advanced inspection systems for meat.